Why Theater Education?

 - Theater arts must be recognized as an integral part of a well-rounded public school education.

-An evaluation of the Arthur Miller Theater Education Program, in partnership with the New York City Department of Education, was conducted during the 2018-2019 school year by Hunter College School of Education’s Urban Center for Assessment Research and Evaluation (UCARE).
+An evaluation of the Arthur Miller Theater Education Program, in partnership with the New York City Department of Education, was conducted by Dr. Gess LeBlanc through Hunter College School of Education’s Urban Center for Assessment Research and Evaluation (UCARE).

 Findings revealed that theater teachers view the program as transformational & central to their development as theater educators.